MCFpy/mcf/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 The evaluation of the IATEs makes it possible to detect potential heterogeneous effects across sub-groups of the population.
 If heterogeneity is observed, certain individuals may either benefit or not from a particular treatment.
-To address this, the mcf introduces the :py:class:`~optpolicy_functions.OptimalPolicy` class.
+To address this, the mcf introduces the :py:class:`~optpolicy_main.OptimalPolicy` class.

 To determine an optimal policy allocation, you can choose between three methods: